On a Norwegian cruise to the el Caribe, you'll discover one new experience after another. The only trouble is choosing where to go and what to do.

 Be One of the First to Sail on Norwegian Encore

-In 2020, cruisers to el Caribe will have the opportunity to be among the first to experience Norwegian Encore, the newest ship in the Norwegian Cruise Line fleet.
-Norwegian Encore will make its inaugural sailing in November 2019, sailing from Southampton, England to New York.
-She will then cruise the Caribbean and Bahamas from New York and Miami over the winter.
+In 2020, cruisers sailing to el Caribe will have the opportunity to be among the first to experience Norwegian Encore, the newest ship in the Norwegian Cruise Line fleet.
+Norwegian Encore made her inaugural sailing in November 2019 and is now completing her first Caribbean and Bahamas season; sailing from New York and Miami for the rest of the winter.

 Norwegian Encore is also one of the largest ships in the Norwegian fleet, with a capacity of almost 4,000 passengers.
 The latest Breakaway Plus class ship will feature 15 different restaurants and 12 different bars and lounges, with a large variety of cuisines and specialties.
 Entertainment includes a trio of Broadway and other musicals, and there are leisure activities for passengers of all ages, including a top-deck racetrack that extends 13-feet out over the sea and the largest at-sea open-air laser tag course.